The Breed Report ·German Shepherd ·2026

 7Is pet insurance worth it for a German Shepherd?

-German Shepherds are among the most expensive breeds to insure because of their high risk for hip dysplasia, DM, bloat, and EPI.
-If you enroll as a puppy before any symptoms appear, insurance can provide genuine protection against $5,000–$15,000+ in orthopedic and emergency bills.
-However, read the fine print — check orthopedic waiting periods (6-12 months) and hereditary condition exclusions.
+GSDs have high risk for hip dysplasia, DM, bloat, and EPI.
+Enrolling as a puppy before symptoms appear provides protection against $5,000-$15,000+ in orthopedic and emergency bills.
+Always read fine print for orthopedic waiting periods (6-12 months) and hereditary condition exclusions.

 8How much does pet insurance cost for a German Shepherd?